Dreamforce 2018 is a little more than a month away. Are you ready for it?

 2. Customers First:

 I kicked off the event by hosting 50 of WalkMe’s most strategic customers for a private white-tablecloth dinner.
-The guests were then whisked away into a private bar room as the rest of the invitees were welcomed into the dinner-turned-nightclub venue.
+The guests were whisked away into a private bar room as the rest of the invitees were welcomed into the dinner-turned-nightclub venue.
 With three DJs, multiple bars, overflowing food, and themed rooms we made a memorable experience for all.
 While the event cost close to six figures, I, along with my team, am proud to say we generated enough sponsorships to actually make a generous profit on the event.